 Designated a National Historic Landmark and listed on the National Register of Historic Places, Columbia University’s Pupin Hall provided the backdrop for a new space that inspires the future of the school’s physics department and honors its history at the same time.
-Perkins Eastman’s design for the Center for Theoretical Physics reimagined the building’s 8th and 9th floors into a destination for distinguished researchers, visitors, and students.
-With open views extending across campus, a distinct central stair links the Center’s two floors as well as a variety of informal gathering areas, flexible lounge, café space, and individual offices.
-Designed with the express intent to increase the face to face interactions, the space fosters an environment conducive to spontaneous collaboration among scientists and students.
-Hands-on educational tools throughout the floors and a refreshed lounge ‘honoring Nobel laureate Isidor Rabi set the tone for the department’s aspiration for its environment.
+Perkins Eastman’s design for the Center for Theoretical Physics reimagined the building’s eighth and ninth floors into a destination for distinguished researchers, visitors, and students.
+With open views extending across campus, a distinct central stair links the center’s two floors as well as a variety of informal gathering areas, flexible lounge, café space, and individual offices.
+Designed with the express intent to increase face-to-face interactions, the space fosters an environment conducive to spontaneous collaboration among scientists and students.
+Hands-on educational tools throughout each floor and a refreshed lounge honoring Nobel laureate Isidor Rabi set the tone for the department’s environment.